 Please keep in mind that arriving earlier is always better, especially if you are thinking of bringing your car.
 If you are planning on coming to Usaquén after mid-day, the best option is to take a taxi or an Uber and ask the driver to drop you off on Carrera 7 and walk a few blocks towards the market.

 No matter what you are looking for, if it’s old or new, food or presents to take back home, one thing is certain, you won’t leave either of these two places without buying something!
-I strongly encourage you to explore Bogotá on a Sunday and visit these flea markets to discover everything this amazing city has to offer!
+I strongly encourage you to explore the city on a Sunday and visit these flea markets in Bogotá to discover everything it offers!

 Are you a local business?
 Get in contact with us to be featured on our website!